Public companies tapped small business loans — and seek millions more from investors

 The Treasury Department said in its updated guidance on April 23 that public companies with "substantial market value and access to capital markets" would be unlikely to qualify for the PPP program in "good faith."
 The agency has since said it plans to audit loans over $2 million if the borrowers seek to have their low-interest loans forgiven.

-The Treasury Department has given companies that received PPP loans until May 7 to return non-compliant loans.
+The Treasury Department had given companies that received PPP loans until May 7 to return non-compliant loans.
 For example, if it turns out they didn't qualify under the new guidelines because they had the ability to raise money from investors or lenders.
+On Tuesday, the return deadline was extended a week to May 14.

 Financial health